Sathyanarayanan-R/Developers-Connector-App-Backend/README.md

 Mongoose will be used with our MongoDB implementation, it is an Object Data Modelling (ODM) library for use with MongoDB and Node.js.
 It assists in managing the relationships between data, provides schema validation and is used to translate between objects in Node.js code and the representation of those objects in MongoDB.

+Socket.IO is a JavaScript library for real-time web applications.
+It enables real-time, bi-directional communication between web clients and servers.
+It has two parts − a client-side library that runs in the browser, and a server-side library for node.js.
+Both components have an identical API.

 DevConnector is a single page application (SPA) that utilises the dashboard component as the main wrapper element for rendering various view layers.